 We believe we are in compliance in all material respects with applicable environmental laws and regulations, and we do not believe that compliance with federal, state or local environmental laws and regulations will have a material adverse effect on our financial position, results of operations or cash available for distribution to our unitholders.
 Any future change in regulatory requirements could cause us to incur significant costs.
-We incorporate by reference into this section our disclosures included in Note 13 of the Notes to Consolidated Financial Statements included in "Item 8.
+We incorporate by reference into this section our disclosures included in Note 13 to our consolidated financial statements included in "Item 8.
 Financial Statements and Supplementary Data."